KonduitAI/deeplearning4j/nd4j/ADRs/0003-Import_IR.md

 3. Easily interops with existing other deep learning frameworks.
 4. No additional dependencies from what's already normal.
 5. Protobuf allows easy code generation for other languages.
+6. Industry standard conventions being used over proprietary tooling reducing friction for adoption for people coming from other frameworks